Cow’s milk allergy

 Cow’s milk is beneficial for children as it provides essential nutrients for healthy bone and tooth development as well as growth.

 Cow’s milk should only be avoided if an allergy has been officially diagnosed by a recognised health professional.
 It is recommended that services request written documentation of cow’s milk allergy diagnosis (from the health professional) before excluding dairy products.
-If a child is allergic to cow’s milk, alternative foods and drinks will be needed to meet the child’s requirements for growth and development (such as calcium fortified soy drink).

 Allergy action plan